- cardio

 Why Cycling Works for Weight Loss

-Research supports this.
-Studies consistently show that 150-300 minutes per week of moderate-to-vigorous aerobic exercise leads to meaningful reductions in body fat and waist circumference.
-Indoor cycling specifically has been shown to improve body composition, with even stronger results when combined with dietary changes.
+Research supports the bigger picture: consistently hitting 150–300 minutes per week of moderate-to-vigorous aerobic exercise is associated with meaningful reductions in body fat and waist circumference.
+Indoor cycling, in particular, has been shown to improve body composition, with stronger results when paired with structured nutrition.
+As with all exercise research, outcomes depend on total weekly volume, intensity, and consistency over time.

 For a deeper dive into how exercise fits into a complete weight loss strategy, our Complete Exercise Guide for Weight Loss covers the full science of training for fat loss.